hdoi/op_tools/docs/manual.md

 $$ lq^{(l,a,b)}_{lm}(i) = \frac{1}{N}\sum_{j \in N_b(i)} \frac{q^{(l,a,b)}_{lm}(i) q^{\ast(l,a,b)}_{lm}(j)}{ | q^{(l,a,b)}_{lm}(i) | |  q^{(l,a,b)}_{lm}(j) | } $$

 The following example shows the conditions for calculating the order parameter with 12 neighborhood particles and 2.0 adjacency radius.
+That calculate the similar order parameters in [@Moore2010].

 ```
 op_settings = {